UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 This followed a veteran musher's revelation that she believes that some trainers—including those at Seavey's kennels—have killed "hundreds on top of hundreds or more dogs" because they were deemed slow or otherwise unfit for races.
 She wrote, "Sadly, this has been going on in the family 'dynasty' for decades."

-A growing list of companies—including Costco, Maxwell House, Nestlé, Pizza Hut, Rite Aid, Safeway, and State Farm—will no longer sponsor this death race, and several others, including Beacon and Golden Corral are no longer listed on the Iditarod's sponsorship page, following public outrage at their support of this year's race.
+A growing list of companies—including Costco, Jack Daniel's, Maxwell House, Nestlé, Pizza Hut, Rite Aid, Safeway, State Farm, and Wells Fargo—will no longer sponsor this death race, and several others, including Beacon and Golden Corral are no longer listed on the Iditarod's sponsorship page, following public outrage at their support of this year's race.

 Urge Alaskan Brewing Company, ExxonMobil, Northern Air Cargo, and Providence Alaska Medical Center to end their sponsorship of this abusive race.